CharlinFeng/PhotoBrowser/README.md

 <br/>
 #### (4) tabBar, no NavBar
-attention: the photo browser is based on a vc. you’d better not use vc.edgesForExtendedLayout . in case of the photo browser  with a non-full-screen state.
+attention: the photo browser is based on a vc. you’d better not use vc.edgesForExtendedLayout . in case of the photo browser  with a non-full-screen state.<br/>
 ![image](./PhotoBrowser/Show/4.gif)<br/>

 <br/>